This guide walks you through Five’s options for adjusting the look and feel of your site. These options are available in Site Styles.

-Use the Site Title tweaks in the Header section of the Style Editor to set the site title's color and hover color.
+Use the Site Title tweaks in the Header section of Site Styles to set the site title's color and hover color.
 The site title's font settings depend on where the site title displays:

-- If the site title is above or below the banner, use the Site Name tweak in the Navigation section of the Style Editor.
+- If the site title is above or below the banner, use the Site Name tweak in the Navigation section of Site Styles.

-- If the site title is on the banner, use the Site Title tweak in the Header section of the Style Editor.
+- If the site title is on the banner, use the Site Title tweak in the Header section of Site Styles.

 Note: When the site title isn't in the banner, the site title displays next to the Main Navigation.
 See the next section for tips on changing the Main Navigation's location.

-The Navigation section of the Style Editor has tweaks for adjusting the style of the Main Navigation, including color, font, alignment, and spacing.
+The Navigation section of Site Styles has tweaks for adjusting the style of the Main Navigation, including color, font, alignment, and spacing.